turbot/steampipe-plugin-docker/docs/tables/docker_compose_config.md

 # Table: docker_compose_config

-List all networks from the Docker compose files.
+List all configs from the Docker compose files.

 ## Examples